qtumproject/documents/en/qtumrepo/README.md

 ### Tutorial focus

-This tutorial assumes you have a basic knowledge of linux and terminal usage, the entire process uses the linux terminal.
+This tutorial assumes you have a basic knowledge of Linux and terminal usage, the entire process uses the Linux terminal.

 ## Installing on Ubuntu